 Treatment should be avoided:

 If you are breastfeeding, pregnant or plan to get pregnant.

 Pre-exisiting neuromuscular disorders.

 Infection at site of injection.

 Under the age of 18.

-You can find more medical information about Nucevia and Botox at the links below:
+You can find more medical information about Nucevia at the link below: